transcending1/Review/admin/subpage/modules/module_doc/Bi-Class Logistic Regression.md

 ### 8.multi_class
-+ Description

-If the option chosen is 'ovr', then a binary proble m is fit for each label.
-For 'multinomial' the loss minimised is the multinomial loss fit across the entire probability distribution, *e ven when the data is binary*. 'multinomial' is unavailable when solver='liblinear'. 'a uto' selects 'ovr' if the data is binary, or if so lver='liblinear', and otherwise selects 'mu ltinomial'.
+"If the option chosen is 'ovr', then a binary proble\n             m is fit for each        label.
+For 'multinomial' \n             the loss minimised is the multinomial loss fit    \n                 across the entire probability distribution, *e\n             ven when the data is        binary*. 'multinomial'\n              is unavailable when solver='liblinear'.        'a\n             uto' selects 'ovr' if the data is binary, or if so\n             lver='liblinear',        and otherwise selects 'mu\n             ltinomial'."

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |